PaulDuvall/aws-5-mins/devops-guru/README.md

 aws cloudformation create-stack --stack-name aws-5-mins-devops-guru --template-body file://devops-guru.yml --capabilities CAPABILITY_IAM
 ```

-It takes less than 1 minute to launch the stack.
+It takes less than 1 minute to launch the [CloudFormation Stack](https://console.aws.amazon.com/cloudformation).
 You can visit the [DevOps Guru](https://console.aws.amazon.com/codeguru/devops-guru/) Console.

 # Deployment Pipeline
 You might have CodePipeline deploy a CloudFormation stack that provisions Amazon DevOps Guru for your region(s) using a CodePipeline CloudFormation Deploy Provider.